-- Install a new or replacement private septic system
+Install a new private septic system or replace a system

 - Reconnect to an existing private septic system

-- Otherwise modify an existing private septic system
+- Modify an existing private septic system in some other way

 Steps to Getting a Sanitary Permit

-- Have a soil evaluation done by contracting with a licensed certified soil tester.
+- Have a soil evaluation done by a licensed certified soil tester.

-- Get a system design from a licensed professional such as a Master Plumber, Master Plumber Restricted, or a Certified Designer.
-In some cases a professional engineer may also have the credentials necessary to design a septic system.
+- Get a system design from a licensed professional.
+Options include a Master Plumber, Master Plumber Restricted, or a Certified Designer.
+A professional engineer may have the credentials to design a septic system in some cases.

-- Have a Master Plumber or Master Plumber Restricted submit your Sanitary Permit Application to Public Health - Madison & Dane County.
+- Ask your licensed professional to submit your Sanitary Permit Application to us.
 For information about fees, see Well & Septic Program Fee Schedule.
-If your proposed system requires plan review, your designer will need to complete the Plan Review Application and submit to our office with the sanitary permit application or to WI DSPS for review.
+If your proposed system requires plan review, your designer needs to complete the Plan Review Application.
+They must send it to our office with the sanitary permit application, or to WI DSPS for review.

-- Our sanitarian will review your plans and permit application, and then issue a plan approval or a sanitary permit as appropriate.
+- We will review your plans and permit application, and then issue a plan approval or a sanitary permit.

-- Private septic system owners are responsible for getting their system inspection and maintenance completed and making sure that this information is reported to Public Health.
-Most septic pumpers are able to submit the maintenance report for their customers over the internet.
-Make sure you talk to them about it and provide the notice you received to them.
+- You are responsible for getting your system inspection and maintenance done and making sure this information is sent to us.
+Most septic pumpers can submit the maintenance report for you online.
+Make sure to provide the notice you received to them.
 Septic pumpers only report service after receiving payment.
 If your report has not yet been submitted, please check with the pumper to make sure they have received your payment.

 - Most septic systems require service every three years.
-Certain types of septic systems need service on a more frequent basis to keep filters clean or ensure mechanical systems are operating correctly.
-If you have questions, check with your septic pumper or contact our office at (608) 242-6515 or email email@example.com.
+Some septic systems need service on a more frequent basis.
+This is to keep filters clean or make sure mechanical systems are working correctly.
+If you have questions, check with your septic pumper.
+You can also call us at (608) 242-6515, or email us at firstname.lastname@example.org.

-- The septic maintenance fee is $8.67 per year per septic system and is billed on your property tax bill.
-Tax exempt properties will receive a document that looks like a property tax bill but will only have the private maintenance fee on the bill.
+- The septic maintenance fee is $9.54 per year per septic system.
+You will see this on your property tax bill.
+Tax exempt properties will get something that looks like a property tax bill, but it will only have the private maintenance fee.

-- If you are experiencing problems with your system, your system may be starting to fail.
+- If you are having problems with your system, your system may be starting to fail.
 Work with a professional to determine how to fix the problem.
-If your system is failing, funding may be available through the Wisconsin Fund Program.
-Please note that the Wisconsin Fund Program is scheduled to sunset in June 2021.
-To qualify for funding, your system must be replaced by December 31, 2019.

-- Issuing notices to private septic system owners reminding them when they are due to submit their maintenance report.
+- Sending reminder notices to private septic system owners to submit their maintenance report.

-- Reviewing maintenance and pumping reports to assure systems are operating properly.
+- Reviewing maintenance and pumping reports to make sure systems are working properly.

-- Taking enforcement action to correct any problems reported on maintenance reports or to ensure compliance with reporting requirements.
-Enforcement action may include issuance of orders and citations, investigation of property condition and ownership, and referral to Dane County Corporation Counsel for further legal action.
+- Correcting problems on maintenance reports and making sure people comply with reporting requirements.
+This includes issuing orders and citations, investigating property condition and ownership, and referral to Dane County Corporation Counsel for further legal action.

-- Ensuring that septic systems that no longer function properly or meet state or local regulations are abandoned properly.
+- Making sure that septic systems that no longer work or meet state or local regulations are abandoned properly.

-Dane County residents are required to report the abandonment of their septic system to Public Health.
-Prompt notification of a septic system abandonment is helpful in preventing a private septic maintenance fee from being charged in years following the system abandonment.
+People who live in Dane County residents are required to report the abandonment of their septic system to us.
+Notifying us right away helps prevent you from being charged a maintenance fee in future years.
 To find out if your system abandonment has been reported, please email email@example.com or call (608) 242-6515.